 Currently, NRS migration data derived from the NHSCR is considered to be the most reliable data available at NHS Board level, so estimates from the CHI are controlled to ensure that they are consistent with the NHSCR data for moves across a NHS Board boundary by origin, destination, age and sex.

 For mid-2015 onwards an improved method for estimating internal migration within the UK has been introduced.
-We are now using a direct extract of anonymised records from the NHS Central Register (NHSCR) to calculate the migration at a health board level.
+We are now using a direct extract of anonymised records from the NHSCR to calculate the migration at health board level.
 More information can be found in the Methodology Guide for the mid-year population estimates for Scotland available on this website.